alpyurtsever/SketchyCGAL/README.txt

 "./Test_PhaseRetrieval.m"
 - This file implements the abstract Phase Retrieval experiments to produce Figure 7.3.
-You shuold run this file for all problem dimensions n, with all methods, and from MC = 1 to 20, for 20 Monte-Carlo trials.
+You should run this file for all problem dimensions n, with all methods, and from MC = 1 to 20, for 20 Monte-Carlo trials.

 "./Test_Ptychography.m"